NIRALUser/BrainKeychainAutomation/README.md

 123-456
 ```

-* The script will take the substring '0207-1-1', 'T0247-1-1', '241033', '110940' and '123-456' respectively.
+* The script will take the substring '0207-1-1', 'T0247-1-1', '241033', '110940' and '123-456' respectively for these examples.
-* First pattern matches the prefix stx_neo- and then finds the string between that and the third - (after stx_neo-).
+* First pattern matches the prefix stx_neo and then finds the string between that and the third - (after stx_neo-).
 * Second pattern checks if the prefix equals stx_ then takes the next 9 characters in the string.
-* Third pattern tests if the string prefix equals stx_noscale then takes the next 6 characters in the string.
+* Third pattern tests if the string prefix equals stx_noscale then takes the next 6 characters in the string (not including the _ after stx_noscale).
-* Fourth pattern checks if the string prefix equals stx_stx_noscale and then takes the next 6 characters in the string.
+* Fourth pattern checks if the string prefix equals stx_stx_noscale and then takes the next 6 characters in the string (not including the _ after stx_stx_noscale).
 * Final (default) pattern takes all characters from the string input filename.

 ### keyChainTitle.scad